 DS Suitcase Mode: The DS Suitcase lets you carry your character from your Wii console to a friend's, thus giving people without an Internet connection the ability to experience multiplayer modes.
 Additionally, you can move your character from Animal Crossing: Wild World on Nintendo DS and play as him/her in Animal Crossing: City Folk.

 The Animal Crossing franchise was just one of many Nintendo IPs that started off on the right foot.
 However, sadly, this is one of very few that are slowly going downhill.
-Does this new installment make up for Nintendo's obvious absence...read full review
+Does this new installment make up for Nintendo's obvious absence throughout the second half of 2008?
+Or...read full review

 Charyie Holland: Animal Crossing had a winning formula, when it arrived to the UK in 2004 on the gamecube, it was not the most... read more